cfbauer/cb-org-astro/src/content/blog/websites-are-wacky-time-capsules.md

 Because my personal websites serve this role, I tend to redo them when I need a reason to try something new.
 This has been true for my very first website, and is still true today on this page you're reading.
 Unfortunately I stopped numbering them at chris-bauer-4, so when I was creating this newest wackyness, I started counting them all.
 Or at least trying to.

 So lets go public with this.
-And I'll add a few details based on what I remember about each.
+And I'll add a few details with what I remember about each.

 ## Geocities